 But some people confuse tanning oils with self tanners, which utilize skin-coloring pigments and turn your skin darker after few hours of application.
 To point out, you actually need to be outside on the sun for tanning oil to work.

 That being said, tanning oils should be used with caution since they provide very little or no UV protection.
 For example, most tanning oils for outside include minimal amount of sunscreen (SPF 0 – SPF 15).

 Overall, suntan oils work best for those who already have tanned skin and want to deepen their tan, or for those with naturally darker skin tone.
 Also, it’s great for nourishing dry skin type.

 In general, tanning oils are NOT recommended for people with fair skin.
 But if you do have pale skin, you can combine tanning oil with the sunblock or other tanning lotion.
 Simply put sunscreen first, let it absorb and follow with your favorite tanning oil.

 In addition to speeding up tanning process, tanning oils are highly moisturizing.
 They spread easily and evenly, and will leave your skin hydrated, soft, smooth and nourished.

 Moreover, many tanning oils for outside are made with plant oils that have natural UV blocking properties.
 Not only these oils have natural mild UV filters, but also they are naturally rich in “skin-good” ingredients like carotenoids, essential fatty acids, tocopherols, and others.
-You can find an extended list of UV blocking natural oils below the “Best tanning oil for outside” review.
+You can find an extended list of UV blocking natural oils below our “Best tanning oil for outside” review.

 Another advantage of tanning oils for outdoors is that they can be used in conjunction with other sunscreen products.
-This way you can protect the skin from sunburn and harmful UV light while also enhancing the tan.
+This way you can protect the skin from sunburn and harmful UV rays while also enhancing the tan.

 To sum up, some of the benefits of tanning oils for outdoors include: